sanketio/bp-activity-share/README.txt

 == Changelog ==

+= 1.1.0 - November 15, 2016 =
+* New - Share activity to the BuddyPress groups

 = 1.0.1 - October 19, 2016 =
-* Inital Release
-* Share any existing activity locally
+* Fix - sharing an activity which is already shared without page refresh

 = 1.0.0 =
-* Inital Release
+* Initial Release
 * Share any existing activity locally

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1.0 =
-Fixed issue when sharing an activity which is already shared without page refresh
+Share activity to the BuddyPress groups